arrow_back

 Database connection failed: ...
 Note: This message occurs because you have not yet configured PHP's connection to your Cloud SQL instance.

 1. Return to your ssh session on bloghost.
 Use the nano text editor to edit index.php again.
+Ensure that you are in the /var/www/html directory.

 sudo nano index.php

-1. In the nano text editor, replace CLOUDSQLIP with the Cloud SQL instance Public IP address that you noted above.
+1. In the nano text editor, replace CLOUDSQLIP with the Cloud SQL instance (blog-db) Public IP address that you noted above.
 Leave the quotation marks around the value in place.

 2. In the nano text editor, replace DBPASSWORD with the Cloud SQL database password that you defined above.
 Leave the quotation marks around the value in place.